CodeAndCake/AppsFromScratch/sessions/01/README.md

 > Then click on `Start a project from scratch`.

-> Change the name of your project to your name.
+> Change the name of your project to **your name**.
 For now, everyone's projects will be stored in one account.

 ### Content first, style later!

 It's good practice to build the **HTML** first, and then make it _stylish_ with CSS.